 In most areas the ground rises sharply away from the beach.
 There has never been a significant tsunami recorded in Costa Rica but if you are concerned about the possibility of a tsunami “ocean view” accommodations well out of the reach of the waves are readily available in most beach areas.

-Hurricanes are not a major concern in Costa Rica.
+Hurricanes are not a major concern in Costa Rica (see current storms and weather predictions)

-The shape of the Gulf of Mexico dictates that the storms turn north soon after entering and out of the past several hundred only Hurricane Cesár has made landfall in Costa Rica in 1996.
+The shape of the Gulf of Mexico dictates that the storms turn north soon after entering and out of the past several hundred only Hurricane Cesár came close in 1996 until Otto pushed across Northern Costa Rica in 2016.